Hitch-Hike (film): Production

-The film was based on The Violence and the Fury by Peter Kane.
+The opening credits claim the film is based on a novel called The Violence and the Fury by Peter Kane.
+However, the attribution is likely fictional, no book by such an author is known to exist.

 In The Devil Thumbs a Ride, a short documentary on the film, Nero states that he became involved in the film because he already knew Campanile well, and Campanile had earlier stated his wish to work with him.
 Nero was in Germany shooting 21 Hours at Munich, in which Hess also had a small role, when Campanile called him and suggested starring in Autostop rosso sangue.
 Because Hess wanted to work in Italy, Nero suggested him as the second male lead.
 Hess had earlier played a similar role in The Last House on the Left.

 Just a few days before the shooting of the film began, Nero broke his arm at the set of the Spaghetti Western Keoma while giving a misbehaving horse a punch.
 Nero approached Campanile with his problem and the script was quickly modified.
 In the final script, Nero's character hurts his hand in the beginning of the film and Cléry's character drives the car.

 Because filming in the United States would have been too expensive, the film was shot in the mountains of the Gran Sasso, around the city of L'Aquila and Crognaleto in central Italy.
 The location resembled Northern California, and American-like gas stations and signs were also created.